Bulgaria and Brazil Go Head-to-Head in Quidditch World Cup Final

 - Georgi Zdravko (BG): Zdravko let in 17 goals against New Zealand in the first round and no fewer than 46 against Japan in the semi-final.
 Bulgarian fans are rightly nervous about Zdravko's abilities facing a Brazilian Chaser trio of proven ability.

-- Stoyanka Grozda, Bogomil Levski, & Nikola Vassileva (BG): Thought less flashy in style, the statistics do not lie: the Bulgarian Chasers have scored 74 goals so far this tournament and have – to the surprise of many fans and commentators – out-performed their Brazilian counterparts.
+- Stoyanka Grozda, Bogomil Levski, & Nikola Vassileva (BG): Though less flashy in style, the statistics do not lie: the Bulgarian Chasers have scored 74 goals so far this tournament and have - to the surprise of many fans and commentators - out-performed their Brazilian counterparts.

-- Carlos Clodoaldo & Rafael Santos (BR): Although they turned in lackluster performances during the first two matches of the tournament, the Brazilian Beaters redeemed themselves in spectacular style during the semi-finals when by their efforts they prevented the American Seeker Smackhammer catching the Snitch.
+- Carlos Clodoaldo & Rafael Santos (BR): Although they turned in lackluster performances during the first two matches of the tournament, the Brazilian Beaters redeemed themselves in spectacular style during the semi-finals when by their efforts they prevented the American Seeker Smackhammer from catching the Snitch.

 - Dimitar Draganov & Boris Vulchanov (BG): A competent though not outstanding duo, Draganov and Vulchanov have nevertheless displayed great physical courage throughout the tournament.
 Vulchanov was knocked out cold protecting his Seeker during one of the most memorable moments of the Bulgaria versus Japan semi-final.